 With 42 percent of the vote, Dick Cheney won the Republican nomination for Congress against two other candidates.
-His chief rival, the state treasurer, had made his support for Ronald Reagan the centerpiece of his campaign.
-In the general election, Cheney received a boost from the “Sage Brush Rebellion”—popular unrest in the West against federal policies on water and land use, environmental protection, energy, and taxes—and a 2:1 advantage in campaign spending.
+In the general election, Cheney received a boost from the "Sage Brush Rebellion"–popular unrest in the West against federal policies on water and land use, environmental protection, energy, and taxes–and a 2:1 advantage in campaign spending.
 Cheney defeated the Democratic candidate with 58.6 percent of the vote.
 (He would win reelection five times by even larger margins.)
 Cheney saved on the congressional relocation allowance by renting a truck to bring the family belongings back to Washington.
 They hit a snowstorm in Indianapolis and were stuck for days at a motel.
 Cheney had to leave his family behind and catch a plane so he could be sworn into Congress.

 Becoming a freshman member of the House minority seemed a long step down from presidential chief of staff, but Cheney was determined to establish himself as a legislator.
 "When you're in a staff job, you're never yourself.
 It's humbling–you're just somebody's hired gun," he explained.
 "Congress is different.
 You're responsible for your own decisions.
 You act for yourself."
 He gained a seat on the Interior and Insular Affairs Committee, whose jurisdiction covered matters of vital concern to his state.

-His association with the Ford administration identified Cheney as a moderate and brought an invitation to attend the Wednesday morning breakfasts held by the “Wednesday Group” of centrist Republicans in the House.
-But Ford’s defeat had made Cheney wary of being outflanked from the right, and he sent his administrative assistant to breakfast with the Conservative Opportunity Society.
-Cheney’s voting record placed him to the right of most House members.
-As “the gentleman from Wyoming,” he cast one of the four votes against a ban on plastic guns that would not set off magnetometers.
-He voted against the Safe Drinking Water Act, Head Start, and sanctions on South African apartheid.
-Yet he avoided an ideological reputation because people attributed his votes to the prevailing attitudes in his state.
+His association with the Ford administration identified Cheney as a moderate and brought an invitation to attend the Wednesday morning breakfasts held by the "Wednesday Group" of centrist Republicans in the House.
+But Ford's defeat had made Cheney wary of being outflanked from the right, and he sent his administrative assistant to breakfast with the Conservative Opportunity Society.
+Cheney's voting record placed him to the right of most House members.
+He cast one of the four votes against a ban on plastic guns that would not set off magnetometers.
+He also voted against the Safe Drinking Water Act, the Equal Rights Amendment, Head Start, and sanctions on South African apartheid.

 In the 1980 election, Ronald Reagan's coattails carried Republicans into the majority in the Senate and trimmed the Democrats' lead in the House.
 House Republicans forged an alliance with conservative "Boll Weevil" Democrats to enact Reagan's tax cuts and military spending increases.
 Cheney supported Reagan's programs, particularly in foreign affairs, where he concluded that Congress had exercised too much restraint on presidential authority since Vietnam.
 He was a member of the House Intelligence Committee when news broke that the Reagan administration had violated the congressional sanction against aid for the Contras in their fight against the elected Communist-led government of Nicaragua by providing unappropriated funds raised from selling arms to Iran.
 The House and Senate investigated, and their Iran-Contra committees met jointly in 1987.